calebtuttle/portfoliobuilder/README.md

 Now we buy the basket:

     > buybasket Basket1
-    Orders to purchase stocks in Basket0 have been placed.
+    Orders to purchase stocks in Basket1 have been placed.
     Weighting method: equal
     Basket weight: 50.0%
     Note: Some purchase orders might not have been placed.
 If no errors were printed above, all stocks were placed successfully.

 If all of the above ran without errors or exceptions, you successfully purchased the ~500 stocks in the S&P500 and weighted them equally.
-For further information, see the command line app documentation.
+For a full list of commands and their descriptions, see the [commands page](docs/commands.md).

 ## A Note on the API Keys
 All of the APIs used by Portfolio Builder are free or have a free tier.
 Portfolio Builder requires no API subscriptions.